Family Economic Mobility

 Increasing family economic mobility, school readiness, and reducing intergenerational poverty

-ACF supports state and locally-driven efforts, reforms, and innovations to address intergenerational poverty through the integration of welfare, workforce, and early childhood education programs.
+ACF supports state and locally-driven efforts, reforms, and innovations to address multi-generational poverty through the integration of welfare, workforce, and early childhood education programs.
 States and local human services agencies are striving to produce efficiencies with existing resources and meet the needs of low-income families by providing them with the tools to become self-sufficient.

 ACF supports efforts to address the needs of low-income, vulnerable children and their parents together to help break the cycle of poverty.
 These holistic and integrated approaches help families achieve economic stability, upward mobility, and healthy child development.
 ACF elevates state and local solutions that have helped transition low-income families from federal assistance and give them the tools and opportunities they need to succeed.